 Treatment for Thumb Pain

-The treatment prescribed by health care providers for the early stages of thumb arthritis usually begins with rest, anti-inflammatories, heat/ice therapy and splinting.
+The treatment prescribed by health care providers for the early stages of thumb arthritis usually begins with rest, anti-inflammatories, heat/ice therapy and wearing a thumb brace.
 If these treatments aren’t effective, they may prescribe occasional steroid injections or surgery.
 Changing the way you use your thumbs on a daily basis can go along way in helping to reduce stress and prevent further injury.

 Tips to Manage Your Thumb Pain